paveltyk/bepaid_ex/README.md

-# BePaid Elixir Library
+# Bepaid Elixir Library

-The BePaid Elixir library provides convenient access to the [bePaid API](https://docs.bepaid.by/en/introduction) from applications written in the Elixir language.
+The Bepaid Elixir library provides convenient access to the [bePaid API](https://docs.bepaid.by/en/introduction) from applications written in the Elixir language.

 ## Installation